-Combining chiefdom embodied in the Saudi family and ideology embodied in the religious preaching of the Wahhabi cluster created the Wahhabi-Saudi alliance, which merged the tribal 'asabiyya of the Saudis with the religious one of the Wahhabis.
-This would explain the success of Turki and his successors to keep their political entity alive within the tribal society of Najd.
-However, a simplistic interpretation of theories iesuch as that of Ibn Khaldun, would posit a dichotomy between badu (nomads) and hadar (sedentary), omitting other stages of social organization in the process of transforming nomadic life into a sedentary one.
-It is worth reminding that Ibn Khaldun's cyclic theory considers ‘asabiyya of nomadic tribes stronger than that of sedentary population.
-His cyclic theory stems from his analysis that force of 'asabiyya to bond human groups always depends on their type of 'umran, socio-economic and cultural conditions, as well as other factors..
-In his section on al-‘umran al-badawi wa-'l-umam al-wahshiyya (bedouin societies and the savage peoples), he places the Arab tribes among al-‘umam al-wahshiyya who have a strong ‘asabiyya that enabled them to conquer other people in the sedentary areas.
-They can control a state as long as their 'asabiyya is maintained.
-With their savage nature, exaggerated sense of honor, and competitions among their chiefs, it was only the force of religion that could overcome their negative characteristics, uniting consolidating through their religious ‘asabiyya.
+Combining the power of the chiefdom embodied in the Saudi family and ideological power embodied in the religious preaching of the Wahhabis forged an alliance that merged the tribal ’asabiyya of the former with the religious ’asabiyya of the latter.
+This explains the success of Turki and his successors in keeping their political entity alive within Najdi tribal society.
+However, a simplistic interpretation of theories such as that of Ibn Khaldun would posit that there was a dichotomy between nomads and the sedentary populations, omitting other stages of social organization in the process of transforming nomadic life into a sedentary one.
+It is worth reminding ourselves that Ibn Khaldun’s cyclical theory considers the ’asabiyya of nomadic tribes stronger than that of the sedentary population.
+His cyclical theory stems from his view that the power of ’asabiyya to bond human collectivities always depends on socio-economic and cultural conditions, as well as other factors.
+Writing about Bedouin societies and the ‘savage peoples’, he classifies the Arab tribes as among the latter, having a strong sense of ’asabiyya that enables them to conquer sedentary peoples.
+They can sustain a state as long as their ’asabiyya is maintained.
+With their savage nature, exaggerated sense of honour, and competitions among chiefs, it is only the power of religion that can overcome their negative characteristics.

-.
-In this regard, the book of ‘Abdullah al-Swayda: Najd in the Past and Present and al-Juhany add other aspects to Ibn Khaldun's general theory.
-Al-Swayda divides the society of Najd into three categories: nomads, semi-nomads, and the sedentary.
+Al-Suwayda and al-Juhany add other aspects to Ibn Khaldun’s general theory in this regard.
+Al-Suwayda divides the society of Najd into three parts: nomads, semi-nomads and the sedentary.
 The relationship between the latter two categories was stronger than the between nomads and the sedentary.
-The semi-nomads lived close to sedentary settlements and were dependant on their water sources.
-Due to geographical conditions, the semi-nomads occupied the valley of Safilat Najd (the lower areas) in the eastern part of Najd, near the settled populations, where they moved from one small village to another without settling in any specific locality.
-Only in Riyadh and its environs did sedentary localities emerge, while the rest of Najd continued to be the arena of the nomads.
-Economic hardship and tribal ties between nomads, semi-nomads, and sedentary people had created a network of mutual relationships between these three categories.
-Thus cooperation on the one hand and wars on the other led to the involvement of the whole population in Najdi affairs.
-Thanks to this network, the nomadic tribes could rely on sedentary areas for their food supplies and for agricultural and handcraft products such as dates, cereals, coffee, clothes, arms, and so on, and in exchange the nomads supplied them with meat, cheese, and leather.
-In general, the exchange of products took place in special markets held once a week or on certain days every month.
-In many cases, the same tribe was divided into a sedentary and a nomadic part.
+The semi-nomads lived close to sedentary settlements and were dependent on their water resources.
+The semi-nomads occupied the Safilat Najd valley in the eastern part of the region near the settled populations and moved from one village to another without settling.
+Only in Riyadh and its environs did settlements emerge, while the rest of Najd continued to be populated by nomads.
+Economic hardship and tribal ties between nomads, semi-nomads, and sedentary peoples created a network between them all.
+Cooperation, on the one hand, and wars, on the other, involved the whole population in Najdi political affairs.
+Thanks to the established network, nomadic tribes could rely on sedentary areas to obtain their supplies such as dates, cereals, coffee, clothes and weapons.
+In exchange, the nomads supplied the settled population with meat, cheese and leather.
+In general, exchange took place in special weekly or monthly markets held once a week or on certain days every month.
+In many cases, a single tribe would be divided into sedentary and nomadic groups.